 Plenty of patients have found cosmetic dentistry to significantly improve their smile and confidence, especially those who suffer from dental issues that hinder their self-esteem.
 Taking the time to evaluate your confidence level can help you decide whether cosmetic dental treatment is the right investment for you.
 If your teeth have kept you from smiling, laughing, or speaking in front of others, it may be time to consider cosmetic dentistry.
-With our high-quality treatment options, you can achieve a confident smile that glows from the inside out.
+With our high-quality treatment options in South Austin, you can achieve a confident smile that glows from the inside out.

 Studies show that having a healthy, beautiful smile boosts both our social and professional success.

 Your dentist will begin your consultation by asking how you truly feel about your smile.
 Are there issues or imperfections that make you feel self-conscious?
 What would you change?
 What are the parts you like and appreciate about your smile?
 Every detail helps your dentist craft the perfect cosmetic treatment plan for you.